 Theorists in the social and historical studies of science and technology have long explored how technologies are con- structed alongside assumptions about the organization of (scientific) labour and ideologies of the human and the machine.
 Building on existing engagements, our project will explore these interconnections in detail through ethnog- raphy, interviews, and archival work on NASA’s Mars Exploration Rover mission and comparative case studies.
 Through our ethnographic and archival work, this research will offer a detailed, grounded case study of high- visibility scientific work conducted under extreme conditions of distribution and virtuality, in a complex organiza- tional setting; through our comparative work, we will draw out the particular importance of, and relationship be- tween, organizational culture and structure in these cases of “interplanetary sociotechnical systems.”

-You can read more about my dissertation, published articles, and unpublished essays below.
+You can read more about my articles and essays below.
 Follow the links to full text, where available.

 "Seeing Like a Rover": Visualization, Embodiment and Interaction on the Mars Exploration Rover Mission, Social Studies of Science 42.3 (June, 2012):393-414.